 But back to all things Buffalo… Check out this gem: beef on weck!

 I love regional food quirks.
 Beef on weck is one of those quirks that hails from Buffalo, or western New York, generally.
-Essentially, what you have here is sliced roast beef with horseradish and some meat juice on a kummelweck roll (kaiser style, with fennel seeds and coarse grain salt on top).
+Essentially, what you have here is sliced roast beef with horseradish and some meat juice on a kimmelweck roll (kaiser style, with caraway seeds and coarse grain salt on top).

 Anyway this fucker was pure and simple.
 You can mess with it a little if you want, and add jalapeños and cheddar, but then you’re screwing with the integrity of a traditional sandwich.

 And speaking of traditional, by now most of you know how I like my burgers: simple, nothing fancy.
 The classic American cheeseburger reigns supreme.
 So that’s what I got here.